matejdro/plugin.video.nebula/README.md

+# This addon is unmantained at the moment.
+I switched to [Matt's plugin](https://www.matthuisman.nz/2021/01/nebula-kodi-add-on.html) which is much more complete and feature-rich.

 Kodi plugin that allows playback of videos from [Nebula streaming service](https://watchnebula.com/).

 To use this plugin you MUST have a valid Nebula subscription.
 This extension is UNOFFICIAL and not affiliated with Nebula in any way.